What is chapter 12 Bankruptcy?

 Following are the benefits available under the Chapter 12 bankruptcy:

-- Debtors are able to cram down the secured debt.
-This means the debtor needs to pay the present value of the collateral and not the full debt.
+- Debtors are able to trim down the secured debt quantum.
+This means the debtor needs to pay the present value of the collateral only and not the full outstanding debt amount.

-- If a debtor proposes the repayment plan in accordance to Chapter 12, then creditors can’t vote against it.
+- If a debtor proposes the repayment plan in accordance with Chapter 12, then creditors can not vote against it.
 Moreover, there is no need to get approval for the payment plan from the creditors.

-- Debtors can sell or lease assets in the normal course of business without getting permission from the court.
+- Debtors or the petitioners have a right to sell or lease assets in the normal course of business without getting permission from the court.
 Moreover, farmers can treat the tax claims from the sale of farm assets as unsecured claims.

-- The debtor may even get a discharge if they fail to make the full payment because of medical illness or natural disasters.
+- The debtor may even get a discharge if they fail to make the full payment.
+And such discharge could be on the grounds of medical illness or natural disasters.

 Chapter 12 bankruptcy is a quick and relatively easier way for farmers to reorganize their finances.
 Farmers also benefit from a seasonal repayment schedule, as well as lower bankruptcy costs in comparison to other bankruptcies.
-Moreover, farmers get more repayment flexibility than would otherwise be available under the Chapter 7 or Chapter 11 bankruptcy.
+Moreover, farmers get more repayment flexibility under this chapter.
+If we compare the same to what would otherwise have been available to them under Chapter 7 or Chapter 11 of bankruptcy.